-TriMas issued \$352,773,000 in aggregate principal amount of notes in the offering.
+TriMas issued \$352,773,000 in aggregate principal amount of notes in the original offering on June 6, 2002.
 The indenture provides that TriMas may issue additional notes thereunder from time to time after this offering.
-Any offering of additional notes is subject to the covenant described below under the caption "--Certain Covenants--Incurrence of Indebtedness and Issuance of Preferred Stock."
-The notes and any additional notes subsequently issued under the indenture may be treated as a single class for all purposes under the indenture, including, without limitation, waivers, amendments, redemptions and offers to purchase.
+The \$85,000,000 aggregate principal amount notes issued on December 10, 2002 are additional notes.
+Any offering of further additional notes is subject to the covenant described below under the caption "--Certain Covenants--Incurrence of Indebtedness and Issuance of Preferred Stock."
+The notes and any additional notes subsequently issued under the indenture including the additional notes issued on December 10, 2002 may be treated as a single class for all purposes under the indenture, including, without limitation, waivers, amendments, redemptions and offers to purchase.
 TriMas will issue notes in denominations of \$1,000 and integral multiples of \$1,000.
 The notes will mature on June 15, 2012.